 "It gives one a warm feeling to know that such a spot exists and that it is lovingly tended and used.”

 Eloise Butler was her mother’s favorite cousin, and this Eloise was named after her.
 Eloise Riggs lives in Malden Mass. where Eloise Butler’s sister Cora Pease lived and where Eloise Butler visited during the Winter months when the Garden was closed from 1910/11 to 1932/33.
-She is pictured in a photo here and outside the Cora Pease house in 1988 in this article about the Malden House: 20 Murray Hill Road.
+She is pictured in a photo on this page and also, outside the Cora Pease house in 1988 in this article about the Malden House: 20 Murray Hill Road.

 Photo top of page: Cutleaf Toothwort (Cardamine concatenata) Photo ©G D Bebeau